musedivision/blog/src/pages/articles/2019-05-31---Zero-to-Deep-Learning-researcher/index.md

 I think you can learn what a Deep Learning PhD student knows outside of academia.
 Ok I admit the goal is a little preposterous in 3 months.
 I am willing to budge on the time factor, but I don't think you need 3 - 5 years to get there.

-I may have gotten the wrong idea from Jeremy Howard and Rachel Thomas (ref).
-I found their deep learning for coders course in 2017 [<sup>6</sup>](#ref_6) and took from it the idea that it was possible to learn math even if you were not good at it before **AND** that its possible to make meaningful contributions to deep learning research even if you didn't do a PhD in Math.
+I may have gotten the wrong idea from Jeremy Howard and Rachel Thomas.
+I found their deep learning for coders [course](http://course17.fast.ai/) in 2017 [<sup>6</sup>](#ref_6) and took from it the idea that it was possible to learn math even if you were not good at it before **AND** that its possible to make meaningful contributions to deep learning research even if you didn't do a PhD in Math.

 With that blissful ignorance about the difficulty we can happily skip into my plan ⬇️